 This event is free and does not require tickets.

 Every year, the Northern Virginia Writing Project publishes an anthology of exemplary writing by students of NVWP Teacher Consultants.
 Come listen to young authors read their poetry and prose from the newest anthology.
 Sponsored by Northern Virginia Writing Project.

 Layering the real world with the fantastic, these urban fantasy authors combine cityscapes and the supernatural.
-Pirates and deadly assassins traverse the pages of R. S. Belcher’s The Queen of Swords, the third title in his Western fantasy Golgotha series.
+A. J. Hartley’s Firebrand takes place in a an imagined land modeled after South Africa.
 Part paranormal fantasy, part thriller, Adriana Arrington’s debut novel Bleed Through follows a schizophrenic character who must decide what are hallucinations and what’s real after witnessing a grisly murder.
 Dust Bath Revival by Marianne Kirby mixes classic and contemporary horror in a Southern Gothic with zombies.

 Join authors from Tor publishing for a magical discussion on creating worlds and building empires.
 Brian Staveley is the acclaimed author of the Chronicle of the Unhewn Throne series and his new standalone novel, Skullsworn, which takes readers back to his series’ beloved world.
 K. Arsenault Rivera is an emerging voice whose debut novel, The Tiger’s Daughter has already received praise from VE Schwab, Seanan McGuire, and Roshani Chokski.
 Award-winner Fran Wilde is the author of Cloudbound.